krzymiesz/react-and-express-survey-Verse/README.md

 A React application, which uses a Node.js Express backend to provide data for the Survey questions.
 Application retrieves data from database (MongoDB).
-1st stage of development - just a simple question/answer example - doesn't calculates results yet.
+1st stage of development - just a simple question/answer example - doesn't calculate results yet.

 # Starting Database: